Te-Fuir-ai/Jupyter_Visualization_Plugin/jupyterlab-data-visualization-main/jupyterlab-data-visualization-main/README.md

 # jupyterlab-data-visualization
-a engine for data visualization on jupyterlab
+an engine for data visualization on jupyterlab